 Collecting and qualifying leads is every marketer’s prime responsibility.
 It doesn’t matter whether you focus on local, social, or organic channels, the number of leads you capture each month (and their quality) will be among your top KPIs.

 One way to capture and qualify leads is through an email marketing funnel.
 A well-formed email funnel can bring in a steady supply of leads to your sales team on autopilot.

 How exactly do you go about setting up an email marketing funnel?
-What steps can you take to maximize this funnel’s impact?
+What steps can you take to maximize this funnel’s impact? which email marketing tool will you need?
 I’ll share some answers in this detailed guide.

 Table of Contents

 An email marketing funnel can be broadly divided into three distinct stages:

 - Attracting visitors to a page (such as a landing page or blog post with an opt-in form)

 - Engaging visitors with relevant content and capturing their emails with targeted offers